-"Whereas the Governor and Company of Hudson's Bay have ceded to the Right Honourable Thomas Earl of Selkirk, his Heirs and Successors, for ever, all that tract of land or territory, bounded by a line running as follows, viz.
-Beginning on the western shore of the Lake Winnipic, at a point in fifty-two degrees and thirty minutes north latitude, and thence running due west to the Lake Winnipiquarhish, otherwise called Little Winnipic; then in a southerly direction through the said Lake, so as to strike its western shore in latitude fifty-two degrees; then due west to the place where the paralled of forty-two degrees north latitude intersects the western branch of the Red River, otherwise called Assiniboin River; then due south from that point of intersection to the height of land which separates the waters running into Hudson's Bay from those of the Mississouri and Mississippi Rivers: then in an easterly direction along the height of land to the source of the River Winnipic, (meaning by such last named river, the principal branch of the waters which unite in the Lake Saginagae;) thence along the main streams of those waters, and the middle of the several lakes through which they flow, to the mouth of the Winnipic River; and thence in a northerly direction, through the middle of the Lake Winnipic, to the place of beginning, which territory is called Ossiniboia, and of which I, the undersigned, have been duly appointed Governor.
+- "Whereas the Governor and Company of Hudson's Bay have ceded to the Right Honourable Thomas Earl of Selkirk, his Heirs and Successors, for ever, all that tract of hand or territory, bounded by a line running as follows, viz.
+Beginning on the western shore of the Lake Winnipic, at a point in fifty-two degrees and thirty minutes north latitude, and thence running due west to the Lake Winnipiquarhish, otherwise called Little Winnipic; then in a southerly direction through the said Lake, so as to strike its western shore in latitude fifty-two degrees; then due west to the place where the parallel of forty-two degrees north lati- - The best evidence of these, and the future transactions, is that of the persons engaged in them, under the orders of Macdonell, which will be found in the Affidavits in the Appendix, viz.

-James Toomy's, No. VIII; -James Pinkman's, No. IX; -Hugh Swords'.
-No. X; -James Golden's, No. XI; -William Wallace's, No. XII.
+James Toomy's, No. VIII;-James Pinkman's, No. IX;-Hugh Swords', No. X;-James Golden's, No. XI;-William Wallace's, No. XII.